 - Verify the amount owed (if any) is what the IRS says it is.
 Quite often the IRS is claiming a higher amount of taxes owed than is the actual amount.
 This is common when tax returns have gone unfiled.

 - Verify the interest and penalty calculations that the IRS has assessed.
 This is a common source of why tax bills are larger than expected.

 - Make a formal written proposal to the IRS for resolving the outstanding tax issue.
-This may be anything from a currently not collectible status, to a reduced amount settlement (Offer in Compromise), or an installment agreement.
+This may be anything from a currently not collectible status, to an Offer in Compromise, or an installment agreement.

 Remember: It is always preferable to prevent rather than try reversing a bank levy

 If you have received bank levy, the threat of bank levy or an IRS CP 504, it’s a very serious matter because you are about to have your assets and/or money taken by force, often overnight.
 Every day we come into the office at Larson Tax Relief to fresh emails and voicemails from people and businesses that have been levied in the last 12 hours.

 The CP notice is telling you that the IRS intends to enforce collections.
 The IRS they can seize (levy) your state tax refund, and other property or your rights to property, including: